k1suxu/plagiarism_detector/README.md

 2. If you get a "Template not found" error, check that your project structure is correct and that `templates/index.html` exists.

 3. If you encounter database-related errors:
-   - Ensure the database is initialized by running `python init_db.py`
+   - Ensure the database is initialized by running `python3 init_db.py`
    - Check that the `plagiarism_detector.db` file exists in the `app` directory
-   - If issues persist, delete the existing database file and re-run `python init_db.py`
+   - If issues persist, delete the existing database file and re-run `python3 init_db.py`

 4. Clear Python cache files:
    ```